Background on En-ROADS Dynamics🔗

 Drivers of the Baseline Scenario🔗

-To gain a deeper understanding of the model’s behaviors, it is important to comprehend what factors drive the Baseline scenario.
-To learn more about this Baseline scenario, visit this FAQ: What is the background and meaning of the En-ROADS Baseline scenario?
+To gain a deeper understanding of the model’s behaviors, it is important to comprehend what factors drive the Baseline Scenario.
+Learn more in the En-ROADS Baseline Scenario chapter.

 1. Drivers of Growth🔗

 A challenge to limiting future warming in this simulation is the powerful growth in global GDP GDP: Gross Domestic Product.
 The total value (money) of goods produced and services provided in a country during one year.
 (Gross World Product).
 This is driven by the Population and Economic Growth sliders.
 More production and consumption of goods and services requires more energy.
-While energy efficiency and changes to the fuel mix can help reduce energy emissions, their success is dampened by the steady growth in GDP.
-Recognizing this fact leads many users to explore different futures for population (for example, by empowering women in developing countries, which could lower population growth) and economic growth measured in GDP per person (for example, by finding ways to meet economic needs without increasing consumption).
+While energy efficiency and changes to the fuel mix can help reduce energy emissions, their success is dampened by the growth in GDP.
+Part of this growth is slowed down by climate change impacts such as lower crop yields, intensified natural disasters, sea level rise, and biodiversity loss.
+This impact on GDP is known as the “damage function” and slows the increase in consumption and energy demand.
+However, energy demand and CO2 emissions from energy are still rising throughout the century, which leads many users to explore different futures for population (for example, by empowering women in developing countries, which could lower population growth) and economic growth measured in GDP per person (for example, by finding ways to meet economic needs without increasing consumption).

 This addresses questions such as: